jayesh-wayesh/Magic-Converter/README.md

     yarn run dev:wallet
     ```

-*   Open a new terminal and add this command to start flow emulator
+*   Open a new terminal and start the app
     ```
     yarn start
     ```